ricardocza/Webwomen/README.md

 ## Checkout the [Deploy](https://ricardocza.github.io/Webwomen/)!

 ## Intro
-Here in this project I used some DOM manipulation to create the cards with the jobs and also simulates a list to select which ones to apply
+Here in this project I used some DOM manipulation to create the cards with the jobs and also simulates a list to select which ones to apply.
+It uses local storage the store applied jobs.